 How is Medicare Part B penalty calculated?

-It’s a 10% premium penalty on top of the base Medicare Part B premium.
-There is a 10% assessment for each full 12-month period you go without creditable health insurance coverage or Medicare Part B.
+It’s a 10% penalty on top of the base Medicare Part B premium.
+There is a 10% assessment for each full 12 months you go without creditable health insurance coverage or Medicare Part B.

 How do you get a Medicare Part B penalty waiver?